Learning Optimal Prescriptive Trees from Observational Data: Existing Prescriptive Tree Formulations

 One may similarly calculate the expected outcomes under a policy that branches on the noise feature~$X^2$.
 In this case, no matter which treatment is assigned at each leaf, the resulting policies would have a lower expected outcome of 0.5.
 These candidate policies and the corresponding expected outcomes under each policy are illustrated in the top row of Figure~\ref{fig:kallus_example}.

-In practice, the quantities $\mathbb{E}(Y(k))$, $k\in \sets K$, cannot be easily estimated from data since $Y_i(k)$ is only observable for $i$ such that $K_i=k$ and treatments are not assigned at random.
-Thus, the procedure described in the previous paragraph to select an optimal prescriptive tree is not possible to follow. \comment{Now, l}Let us instead consider the tree of depth one that maximizes the objective function of K-PT given by~\eqref{eq:kallus_estimator}.
+The optimal policies described above can be obtained by an omniscient decision-maker who knows the true counterfactuals $\mathbb{E}(Y(k))$.
+In practice, however, decision makers \revisio{can only obtain $\mathbb{E}(Y|K=k)$ from the observational data}.
+Naturally, incorrect estimates could potentially lead to poor decisions.
+In particular, we now argue that K-PT indeed produces suboptimal trees due to estimation \revisio{bias}.
+Consider the tree of depth one that maximizes the objective function of K-PT given by~\eqref{eq:kallus_estimator}.
 Suppose that we branch on covariate $X^j$ at the sole branching node of the tree, $j\in \{1,2\}$.
 Then, at the leaf where $X^j = x^j \in \{0,1\}$, K-PT estimates the counterfactual outcomes $\mathbb E(Y(k)|X^j=x^j)$ as $\mathbb{E}(Y|K=k, \; X^j=x^j)$.
 However, these estimates can be incorrect.
 For example,

 whereas